Company Detail

 What we're looking for:A nurturing, patient, and resilient person who truly cares.

-Essential requirements: Level 3/4 in Residential Childcare qualification and experience of working in Children’s Residential Care.
-Full UK driving licence.
+Essential requirements: Full UK driving licence.
 The right to work in the UK.
 Due to industry regulations, applicants must be over 21.

 Why choose Esland?
-Career growth: Opportunities to progress into management roles - we had over 100 internal promotions last year!
+Career growth: Clear progression routes to Senior Support Worker and Management roles - we had over 100 internal promotions last year!

-Training: Paid, BILD-accredited induction and the chance to gain further qualifications in Residential Childcare.
+Training: Paid, BILD-accredited induction and the chance to gain qualifications in Residential Childcare

 Perks: High street discounts, online GP, financial advice & counselling via our company app.
 Birthday day off, cycle-to-work scheme, monthly recognition awards.
 Casual dress, free meals on shift, and even free access to our Peak District holiday home!